 The Nordic School recognizes the need to work with the oldest children in Preschool so that they can be as prepared as possible to enter primary school.
 To ensure a smooth transition, children should be familiar with what will happen when they start primary school and should have a positive outlook toward this transition.
-To this end, the Nordic School has created a "Darasa" program that involves preparatory classes in which children ages 4, 5, and 6 nearing the primary school transition are introduced to a classroom environment.
+To this end, the Nordic School has created a "Darasa" program that involves preparatory classes in which children nearing the primary school age are introduced to a classroom environment.
 During Darasa, the teacher promotes children's abilities to focus, concentrate, and maintain interest for longer periods of time.
 The teacher also encourages children to have the confidence to work and solve problems independently.
-With regards to academics, children are introduced to the alphabet, foundations for reading, writing and basic mathematics in Nordic and English languages through a playful approach.
-Ultimately, the Darasa program helps children to look forward to starting primary school with curiosity and excitement while also helping them find closure from their Preschool experience.
+With regards to academics, children are introduced to the alphabet, foundations for reading, writing and basic mathematics through a playful approach.
+Ultimately, the Darasa program helps children to look forward to starting primary school with curiosity and excitement while also helping them find closure from their preschool experience.